Apply To Become A Speaker Today

 Martha Diaz

-Rahman Jamaal McCreadie
+Rahman Jamaal

 Dr. Kristine (Tina) Wright

-EDUCATOR | Sociologist | HIP-HOP Researcher
+Educator | Sociologist | Hip - Hop Researcher

 Dr. Wright is a trailblazing hip hop scholar in academia, creating one of the first hip hop centered Sociology courses at a R1 university in 2000.
 She is also a noted commentator and has been invited to speak at numerous events to discuss hip hop, race, class, gender, media, youth political mobilization, and social justice more broadly.
+She has taught for 25 plus years at all levels of the California public school system: K-12, community colleges, California State University and the University of California.
+Dr. Wright is a trailblazing hip hop scholar in academia, creating one of the first hip hop centered Sociology courses at a R1 university in 2000.

 Dr. Francesca D'Amico-Cuthbert

-EDUCATOR | historian | HIP-HOP Researcher I Chief Research Officer
+Educator | Historian | Hip-Hop Researcher I Chief Research Officer

-Dr. Francesca D’Amico-Cuthbert is a multi-disciplinary creative, educator and award-winning historian of American and Canadian Hip Hop culture, the creative industries, and the music marketplace.
-She currently serves as Chief Research Officer at the Hip Hop Education Center where she leads the “Fresh, Bold, So Def” initiative which documents and preserves the contributions and achievements of women in Hip Hop culture across and beyond the United States through the development of research and Hip Hop methods, the curation of archives, and the development of educational tools and curricula.
+Dr. Francesca D’Amico-Cuthbert is a multi-disciplinary creative, educator and award-winning historian of American and Canadian Hip-Hop culture, the creative industries, and the music marketplace.
+She currently serves as Chief Research Officer at the Hip-Hop Education Center where she leads the “Fresh, Bold, So Def” initiative which documents and preserves the contributions and achievements of women in Hip-Hop culture across and beyond the United States through the development of research and Hip-Hop methods, the curation of archives, and the development of educational tools and curricula.

 Anthony Pineda